 - Vittaforma corneae

-- Sources of infection & modes of transmissi, likely zoonotic and/or waterborne.
+- Sources of infection and modes of transmission, likely zoonotic with pigs, cattle, donkeys, birds, and mosquitoes as reservoirs, and/or waterborne.

-- Spores are quite resistant to environmental conditions and can remain infectious for several years, particularly if protected from desiccation.
+- Spores are quite resistant to environmental conditions and can persist in environment for years, particularly if protected from desiccation.